logotip4ik/blog/content/posts/font-preloading-in-nuxt.md

 # Font preloading

 To preload font you need a link from which browser will start preloading.
-Nuxt uses vite under the hood, so we can utilize its import prefixes to gather correct import link.
+Nuxt uses vite under the hood, so we can use its import prefixes to gather correct import link.

 ```js
 import SomeFont from '~/assets/fonts/some-font.woff2?url';
 ```

-At dev environment vite will return something like this: ``/src/assets/fonts/some-font.woff2``, but at build time, it will add build hash to filename and put it in assets folder, it will look something like this: ``/_nuxt/some-font.6bde7bbf.woff2``
+At dev environment vite will return something like this: ``/src/assets/fonts/some-font.woff2``.
+But at build time, it will add build hash to filename and put it in assets folder, it will look something like this: ``/_nuxt/some-font.6bde7bbf.woff2``

 ## Create correct link tag